ihcomega56-sandbox/vulnerable-js-training/README.md

-# Vulnerable JavaScript Training Application
+# Vulnerable JavaScript Training Application for GHAS

 This project is designed for training purposes to demonstrate common web vulnerabilities, including Cross-Site Scripting (XSS), SQL Injection, and other security issues.